phaelfp/docker-1/README.md

 Para remover todas as imagens que não são referenciadas por nenhum contêiner existente (que no caso foram removido anteriormente) utilizaremos ``sudo docker image prune -a``:
 ```
 [wfonseca@laptop docker]$ sudo docker image prune -a
 WARNING!
-This will remove all images without at least one contâiner associated to them.
+This will remove all images without at least one containers associated to them.
 Are you sure you want to continue? [y/N]
 ```